 Antioxidants and Prebiotics

 This is important with toy poodles.
-As they are so small and therefore closer to the floor, they are always higher at risk for diseases.
-Antioxidants can prevent them from getting seriously ill from this.
+As they are so small (and are, therefore, closer to the floor) they are always at higher risk for diseases.
+Antioxidants can prevent them from getting seriously ill.

 Prebiotics also work to maintain the health of your toy poodle’s digestive system.
 Any prebiotics is good to encourage the digestive system to absorb as many vitamins and minerals as possible from every meal.

-Prebiotics also prevent your dog from suffering from upset stomachs and diarrhea, which is never nice – for the owner or the dog.
+Prebiotics also prevent your dog from suffering from upset stomachs and diarrhea, which is never nice… for the owner or for the dog.